populationgenomics/talos/docs/features.md

 # Features

 Talos prioritises variants using a small set of rule-based **logic modules**, each aligned with specific ACMG/AMP evidence criteria.
+These modules are each present in code, implemented in Hail Query, and some can be modified by altering thresholds in configuration files.
 This page outlines the modules and the workflow features built on top of them.

 ---